 We used a couple of well-placed Go Pros to get that immersive, “in-your-face” perspective, and result was this honest PSA that created the buzz PETA was looking for.

 When Cy Young winner Max Scherzer agreed to do a PSA for the Humane Rescue Alliance, we were thrilled to be able to produce it.
 Max was not only great to work with, but so was Glee, the rescue dog-turned-TV star featured in the spot.
-To add extra cuteness into the mix, Max and his wife also brought along his own three dogs, and filming the whole family for the end of the piece was the highlight of the shoot.
+To add extra cuteness into the mix, Max and his wife also brought along their three dogs, and filming the whole family for the end of the piece was the highlight of the shoot.

 The HRA’s mission is so critical: to care for and find homes for Washington D.C.’s most unwanted and neglected animals.
 And AWM was honored to help them spread the word!